 Nanohi: "That's what I thought.
-If you continue to side with Bomupar, you'll find your attempts to stop me much harder than this.
-I intentionally kept any information about the Kamaduisi brawl from the hunters because I wanted you to catch them.
+If you continue to side with Bomupar, you'll find your attempts to stop me are going to be much harder than this.
+I intentionally kept any information about the Kamaduisi brawl from the hunters because I wanted you to get them.
 Why else would they show up?
 I gave you a free catch to prove a point.
 I hoped I could convince you that you were on the wrong side."

 Paravhiki: "All you've convinced me of is that you're a lunatic!
 It doesn't matter what tricks you pull, you'll slip up eventually.
 And I'll be there when you do."

 Nanohi: "Have you seen a Tarakava eat drowning prey, Paravhiki?
 They don't attack right away.
 They wait until their unfortunate quarry is weak from fighting the current, gurgling as water fills their lungs.
-Only when they have no fight left, do they strike.
+Only when their victim has no fight left do they strike.
 I'm a Tarakava, I have the patience to see you drown.
 Whether it will be from your own mistakes or when Bomupar tosses you and the Task Force aside like broken toys, I can wait."